AgentMaker/Paddle-MSSSIM/README.md

 ## Thanks
 * This repo is based on [Pytorch MS-SSIM](https://github.com/VainF/pytorch-msssim) developed by [@VainF](https://github.com/VainF).

-* Thanks to this project and its developers.
+* Thanks to the above projects and their developers.